MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

     _Specifying start time and duration_

-1. Wait until the sample is completed.
+1. Wait until sampling has completed.
 Then click the button in the lower-right corner of the page that indicates the operation has completed.

     ![Data sampling completed](images/sample-data-completed.png)